PurritoBin/PurritoBin/README.md

 - Auto slug generation and returning paste url.
 - Efficient limiting of paste size by cutting off requests at threshold, stopping network blockage.
 - Submission port for users to submit.
+- Tiny server to browse the pastes.
+It is optimized for small paste sizes.
+If accepting really large paste, it is recommended to not use this and instead use a dedicated web server, such as [httpd(8)](https://man.openbsd.org/httpd.8), [apache](https://httpd.apache.org/), [nginx](https://www.nginx.com/) or literally any other web server.
 - You can run it on an internal system so that it is accessible only by the people inside the network.

 ### What PurritoBin does NOT provide
-- Server to browse the pastes
-  - The pastes are plain text files, so they can be shown using [httpd(8)](https://man.openbsd.org/httpd.8), [apache](https://httpd.apache.org/), [nginx](https://www.nginx.com/) or literally any other web server.
-Use them, they are much better at this and can implement a lot of other functionality.
 - Auto cleaning of pastes
   - Use a [cron](https://en.wikipedia.org/wiki/Cron) job to manage this.
 It is a lot more efficient and also gives you more control.
 - Request throttling